hextobin/ideaboard/README.md

 # ideaboard RAILS API

+Check out the live demo here [here](https://hextobin.github.io/ideaboardclient/)!

 Rails server in API only mode for an idea board.
 The server currently lives on Heroku.
-Check it out here [here](https://hextobin.github.io/ideaboardclient/)!